Eaosn/My-Movie-List/README.md

 # Movie List

 ---

 A simple web application for movie fanatic

 ## Features

 ---

--listing movies from movie api
+- listing movies from movie api
--searching movies by title
+- searching movies by title
--add movies to your favorite list
+- add movies to your favorite list
--manage your favorite list
+- manage your favorite list

 ### Searching
 type the title of the movies in search bar